Drascombe Lugger: Design

 The boat has a draft of 4.00 ft with the centreboard extended and 0.83 ft with it retracted, allowing beaching or ground transportation on a trailer.

 For docking and maneuvering, the boat is normally fitted with a small outboard motor, located in an aft well.

 Operational history

 David Pyle and David Derrick completed a voyage from England to Australia during 1969 and 1970 in the Drascombe Lugger Hermes.
 The boat was a standard production model with a raised foredeck and other minor modifications built at Kelly and Hall's boatyard in Newton Ferrers, by John and Douglas Elliott.

+In the early 1970s, Ken Duxbury sailed his Lugger Lugworm around Greece, and then back to the UK.
+He wrote three books about his experiences.